everx-labs/ever-sdk-js/README.md

-# JavaScript TON Client Bindings
+# JavaScript Free TON SDK

-**Community links:**
+In this repository you can find the source code of Javascript SDK for Web, Node.js and React Native platforms.

+**Have a question?
+Get quick help in our channel:**

 [![Chat on Telegram](https://img.shields.io/badge/chat-on%20telegram-9cf.svg)](https://t.me/ton_sdk)

-This repository contains JavaScript TON Client binding packages:
+This SDK is distributed via npm packages:
-- `@tonclient/core` – common binding independent from JavaScript platform you use.
+- [@tonclient/core](https://www.npmjs.com/package/@tonclient/core) – common binding independent from JavaScript platform you use.
-- `@tonclient/lib-node` – bridge to NodeJs including NodeJs binary addon.
+- [@tonclient/lib-node](https://www.npmjs.com/package/@tonclient/lib-node) – bridge to NodeJs including NodeJs binary addon.
-- `@tonclient/lib-web` – bridge to browser including WASM module.
+- [@tonclient/lib-web](https://www.npmjs.com/package/@tonclient/lib-web) – bridge to browser including WASM module.
-- `@tonclient/lib-react-native` – bridge to mobile react-native platform including static libraries for iOS and Android.
+- [@tonclient/lib-react-native](https://www.npmjs.com/package/@tonclient/lib-react-native) – bridge to mobile react-native platform including static libraries for iOS and Android.

+You can find their source code in this repository.

 # Installation